 I wholeheartedly agree with this.
 You need to stay fit, creative, and connected – and enjoy the process of getting there!

 Some might also include “one to make you money” in the 3 hobbies, but I’ll talk about how you can monetize them in the second half of this article.

 Types of Hobbies

-Let’s give you some examples of popular hobbies to chose from if you don’t already have one of each:
+Let’s give you some examples of popular hobbies to choose from if you don’t already have one of each: